mohammadlebzo/reading-notes/Advanced-SD-Python/read_class_13.md

 ## Linear regression in Python

+First **what is linear regression**?
+It is a process to find relationships between variables.

-First in order to use linear regression in Python we need to import it:
+In order to use linear regression in Python we need to import it:

     from sklearn.linear_model import LinearRegression